Combining Quasiparticle Self-Consistent $GW$ and Machine-Learned DFT+$U$ to Assess Half-Metallicity in Co- and Ni-Based Heuslers: Results and discussion

 The case of Co$_2$MnIn, shown in Figure~\ref{fig:band_Co2MnIn}, is similar to Co$_2$MnSn in the sense that the interplay between the positions of the Co-3$d$ and Mn-3$d$ states leads to inconsistent results from different electronic structure methods.
 With PBE there is a very small gap of 0.103 eV in the minority-spin channel.
 The lower edge of this gap lies approximately 0.627~eV above the Fermi level.
 Similar to Co$_2$MnSn, there are contributions from both Co and Mn $d$ states near the Fermi level, resulting in a spin polarization of 86.0\%.
+Here, too, the position and width of the minority-spin gap are determined from the band structure rather than from the DOS panels of Figure~\ref{fig:band_Co2MnIn}.

 With HSE, the Mn $d$ states are strongly exchange-split and pushed away from the Fermi level.
 The gap of 1.97 eV in the minority spin channel is much larger than with PBE and found 0.997 eV above the Fermi level.
 The main peaks of the Co $d$ states are also pushed away from the Fermi level, leaving a relatively small minority spin density tail.
 The In $p$ states contribute to the majority channel at the Fermi level, resulting in a minority spin polarization of -64.4\%.